samualon/digital-garden/content/School/Investments/Investment portfolio.md

 An investment portfolio is an investment in multiple assets at once.
 The return of the portfolio is measured using a weighted average of all the returns of the assets.
-This weight, $w_n$, represents the fraction of the value of the asset $n$ in the portfolios total value:
+This weight $w_n$ represents the fraction of the value of the asset $n$ in the portfolios total value:
 $$
 R_{p,t} = \sum^N_{n=1}w_n R_{n,t}
 $$